On recent Debian-based systems you can install both using the following command

-When running your VM for the first time, base Ubuntu OS will be installed together with SCIONLab packages and their dependencies.
-After the installation SCIONLab services should be already up and running.
+When running your VM for the first time, the base Ubuntu OS will be installed together with the SCIONLab packages and their dependencies.
+After the installation, SCIONLab services should already be up and running.

 vagrant up command returns the prompt, you can connect to your VM to start exploring:

-The directory containing the Vagrant file is synced with the VM where the files will appear in the
+The directory containing the Vagrant file is synced with the VM, in which the files will appear in the

 /vagrant/ directory.
-This is a convenient way to share files between your host machine and your VM, and allows to move data both ways.
+This is a convenient way to share files between your host machine and your VM, and enables moving data both ways.

 You can use following Vagrant commands to perform various operations with your VM

 vagrant destroy- restores VM to its initial state